Necrocraft/Markdown-Previewer/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 The code was initially written on codepen.io and then formatted on VS code and integrated in create react app.
+The preview image is attached for reference.
+Complete project can be checked on [Codepen.io](https://codepen.io/necrocraft/full/bGbQQvK)

 ## Available Scripts